 - Efforts to provide vaccinations to school communities.

-We offered a vaccination clinic through Leavenworth County Health Department to all staff during the 2020-2021 school year, and we promote our local health department vaccination efforts on our website and social media outlets weekly.
+We offered a vaccination clinic through Leavenworth County Health Department to all staff during the 2020-2021 school year and a booster clinic in the winter of 2021, and we promote our local health department vaccination efforts on our website and social media outlets weekly.

 - Appropriate accommodations for children with disabilities with respect to health and safety policies.

 We will continue to follow accommodations that are written in IEPs for students with disabilities.
 We have a nurse available for students with known health issues to provide the services necessary to keep the students healthy and safe at school.